Magic-Phono/.github/DOOM.md

 > Root access via SSH is enabled by default with no password.
 This will be disabled in future pre-built
 > images as MagicPhono Linux stabilizes.

+### Known Issues

+- Audio currently only works via Digital Out.
+Analog Out support is work in progress.
+- Controls can get stuck sometimes, needs some improvement.

 ## DOOM Controls

 - `Rotary Encoder Press`: Menu OK